shounakshastri/Prediction-Error-Expansion/README.md

 If you are using these files, please cite the original outhors in your document using the accompanying bibtex file.

 ## Description of the files in this repo
-This repo contains 3 files.
+This repo contains 4 files.
   1. The Embedding Function - EmbeddingHistogramShifting.m
   2. The Extraction Function - ExtractionHistogramShifting.m
   3. The main file - SingleImagePEEWithFunctions.m
+  4. Citation Details - Citation.bib

 The functions have directions for use in the files.